HarrisonWismer/RadialProfile/README.md

 This will bring up the GUI through which all necessary interaction with the program can be done Once in the GUI complete each step in the orders shown.

-NOTE: fF re-running the plugin, currently if the same scene/sample is run again and the same output directory specified, contents will be OVERWRITTEN.
+NOTE: If re-running the plugin, currently if the same scene/sample is run again and the same output directory specified, contents will be OVERWRITTEN.
 However, if using the same output directory and running the plugin on a new scene/sample, a new folder for that sample will be created.

 1. Specify an input file.
 2. Specify an output directory.
 If re-running the same samples in the same output directory, you may choose to reload previously used ROIs.